-- 3.1.
-Unless a person served leaves voluntarily before course of treatment is completed, they shall not be discharged from a program while physically dependent upon a drug prescribed by the program physician, unless the person served is given an opportunity to withdraw from the drug under medical supervision and at a rate determined by the program physician or they are referred to an outside resource which is willing to continue administering the drug. - 3.2.
-The offer to provide withdrawal or referral to another resource shall be made both orally and in writing.
-If the person served refuses such an offer, the program shall attempt to secure a signed statement from the person served which verifies that the offer was made to, and was rejected by, the person served.
-Failing that, a progress note shall be recorded documenting the attempt. - 4.
-Discharge and Transition Planning - 4.1.
-Discharge and transition planning shall be initiated with the person served at the earliest possible point in the individual planning and service delivery process.
-Aftercare planning will be integrated into the treatment plan and addressed in the discharge plan. - 4.1.1.
-The termination of treatment shall be directed by the person served when possible. - 4.1.2.
-Termination of treatment may also result from achievement of individual planning outcomes. - 4.1.3.
-Termination of treatment may also be made solely for implementing PIHP uniform benefit standards. - 4.2.
-Transition Between Providers - 4.2.1.
-If a person served is transferring from one provider to a different provider OR if a provider has more than one (1) license and the person served is changing levels of care to a different license number, a discharge summary must be completed and "transfer" chosen as the reason for discharge.
-In the comments section please note which provider or level of care the person served is transferring to, and date of first appointment with that provider.
+- 2.1 Unless a client leaves voluntarily before course of treatment is completed, a client shall not be discharged from a program while physically dependent upon a drug prescribed by the program physician, unless the client is given an opportunity to withdraw from the drug under medical supervision and at a rate determined by the program physician or the client is referred to an outside resource which is willing to continue administering the drug. - 2.2 The offer to provide withdrawal or referral to another resource shall be made both orally and in writing.
+If the client refuses such an offer, the program shall attempt to secure a signed statement from the client which verifies that the offer was made to, and was rejected by, the client.
+Failing that, a progress note shall be recorded documenting the attempt.

+3.0 Discharge and Transition Planning

+- 3.1 Discharge and transition planning shall be initiated with the person served at the earliest possible point in the individual planning and service delivery process.
+Aftercare planning will be integrated into the treatment plan, and addressed in the discharge plan. - 3.1.1 The termination of treatment shall be directed by the person served when possible. - 3.1.2 Termination of treatment may also result from achievement of individual planning outcomes. - 3.1.3 Termination of treatment may also be made solely for implementing PIHP uniform benefit standards.